Storage

 9. Enter the df -h command to check if the expansion and the mount are completed properly.

-2. Click i-server_window_start and then click the Windows Administrative Tools > Computer Management > Disk Management menus, in order.
+2. After clicking i-server_window_start, navigate to Windows Administrative Tools > Computer Management > Disk Management.

 3. On the list that appears, find the partition to expand, right-click on the partition name, and click Extend Volume.